Secrets of the Mattress Industry, How to Save 50% or More

 Buying the right mattress is easy once you know how

 Knowing industries secrets is a big plus that will put you on the fast track to big savings.
-It also turns the tables in your favor when you are buying a product that is encased having most of its components hidden.
+It also turns the tables in your favor when you are buying a product that is encased, having most of its components hidden.
 However, let me caution you, major manufacturers, such as Simmons Beautyrest, Sealy Posturepedic, and Stearns and Foster, label the same mattress with different names for different retailers.
-So when you shop for a mattress you will need to make comparisons based on the materials inside the mattress, not the name.
+So when you shop for a mattress you will need to make comparisons based on the materials inside the mattress, not the name or price.

 Having relevant information keeps you in control and thwarts attempts by retailers to disguise their products.
 When the retailer's disguise products, they may charge you more.
 Protect yourself by shopping with a plan to get the most mattress for the least amount of money.